Coloring count cones of planar graphs: Coloring count cones

 Let $\mathcal{P}_d$ denote the set of all $d$-precolorings and $\mathcal{S}_d$ the set of all $d$-signatures.
 We will work in the vector spaces $\mathbb{R}^{\mathcal{P}_d}$ and $\mathbb{R}^{\mathcal{S}_d}$ with coordinates corresponding to the $d$-precolorings and to the $d$-signatures, respectively.
 For each integer $d\ge 2$, the \emph{coloring count cone} $B_d$ is the set of all $x\in\mathbb{R}^{\mathcal{P}_d}$ such that \begin{itemize} \item $x(\psi)\ge 0$ for every $d$-precoloring $\psi$, and \item there exists $y\in \mathbb{R}^{\mathcal{S}_d}$ such that \begin{itemize} \item $y(S)\ge 0$ for every $d$-signature $S$, and \item $x(\psi)=\sum_{S\in\mathcal{S}_{\psi,ij}} y(S)$ for every $d$-precoloring $\psi$ and distinct colors $i,j\in\{1,2,3\}$. \end{itemize} \end{itemize} Note that $B_d$ is indeed a cone, i.e., an unbounded polytope closed under linear combinations with non-negative coefficients.
 By (\ref{eq:main}), the vector of precoloring extension counts for any plane near-cubic graph belongs to the corresponding coloring count cone. \begin{theorem} For each plane near-cubic graph $\tG$, we have

 \end{theorem}

 Each cone is uniquely determined as the set of non-negative linear combinations of its rays.
 For $d\in\{2,3,4,5\}$, the rays of $B_d$ are easy to enumerate by hand or using polytope-manipulation software such as Sage Math or the Parma Polyhedra Library (a program doing so for $d=5$ can be found at \oururl).
-For a near-cubic graph $\tG$ such that $n_{\tG}$ is not the zero function, let $\ray(\tG)$ denote the set of all non-negative multiples of $n_{\tG}$. \begin{lemma} Refering to graphs in Figure~\ref{fig-rays}: \begin{itemize} \item the cone $B_2$ has exactly one ray equal to $\ray(\tilde{R}_{2,1})$; \item the cone $B_3$ has exactly one ray equal to $\ray(\tilde{R}_{3,1})$; \item the cone $B_4$ has exactly four rays equal to $\ray(\tilde{R}_{4,1})$, \ldots, $\ray(\tilde{R}_{4,4})$; and \item the cone $B_5$ has exactly $12$ rays equal to $\ray(\tilde{R}_{5,1})$, \ldots, $\ray(\tilde{R}_{5,12})$. \end{itemize} \end{lemma} Let us remark that $B_6$ has 208 rays; the direct method we employ is too slow to enumerate all rays for $d\ge 7$ on current workstations.
+For a near-cubic graph $\tG$ such that $n_{\tG}$ is not the zero function, let $\ray(\tG)$ denote the set of all non-negative multiples of $n_{\tG}$.
+Graphs $\tilde{R}_{2,1},\ldots,\tilde{R}_{5,12}$ used in the following lemma are depicted in Figure~\ref{fig-rays}. \begin{lemma} Refering to graphs in Figure~\ref{fig-rays}: \begin{itemize} \item the cone $B_2$ has exactly one ray equal to $\ray(\tilde{R}_{2,1})$; \item the cone $B_3$ has exactly one ray equal to $\ray(\tilde{R}_{3,1})$; \item the cone $B_4$ has exactly four rays equal to $\ray(\tilde{R}_{4,1})$, \ldots, $\ray(\tilde{R}_{4,4})$; and \item the cone $B_5$ has exactly $12$ rays equal to $\ray(\tilde{R}_{5,1})$, \ldots, $\ray(\tilde{R}_{5,12})$. \end{itemize} \end{lemma} Let us remark that $B_6$ has 208 rays; the direct method we employ is too slow to enumerate all rays for $d\ge 7$ on current workstations.